silverlogic/baseapp-frontend/README.md

 In that case, both `authentication` and `tsconfig` are unique packages, but they all belong to the `@baseapp-frontend` organization.

-If one of the apps want to consume any package feature, we could simply add that package as a dependency like that:
+If one of the apps wants to consume any package feature, we could simply add that package as a dependency like this:

 ```
   "dependencies": {